Norwood Park, Chicago: Oriole Park

 Oriole Park is bordered by the Kennedy Expressway to the north, Foster Ave to the south, Harlem Avenue to the east, and Cumberland Avenue to the west.

 The area is home to Oriole Park, which is located in the center of the neighborhood south of Bryn Mawr Avenue.
 The park covers over 18 acre of land.
 The park is a Chicago Park District facility.

 The Oriole Park Library is located on Balmoral Avenue next to Oriole Park Elementary School.
 It operates under the Chicago Public Library.

 The neighborhood contains two schools: Oriole Park Elementary School, located on Oketo and Balmoral Avenues, and St. Eugene Catholic School, located on Foster and Canfield Avenues.

 Due to its proximity on the edge of Chicago and its suburban feel, Oriole Park residents are primarily city workers, such as teachers, police officers, union workers and firefighters.

 Union Ridge

 Union Ridge, one of the highest points of Cook County, is bounded by Bryn Mawr, Foster, Nagle, and Harlem Avenues.
-Union Ridge contains one school, John W. Garvy School.
+Union Ridge contains no schools.
 Union Ridge Cemetery is located on Higgins and Talcott Avenues.